 How does MAVEN know all this – meaning how is it able to differentiate between project structures, how does it know which project structure needs which dependency?

-This tutorial is a brief introduction to MAVEN, we’ll look at what MAVEN is and we’ll also learn how to set up MAVEN on development environment.
+This tutorial is a brief introduction to MAVEN, we’ll look at what MAVEN is and we’ll also learn how to set up MAVEN.

 So what is MAVEN?

 Maven is a build / project management tool, based on the concept of a project object model (POM) contains information of project and configuration information for the maven to build the project such as dependencies, build directory, source directory, test source directory, plugin, goals etc.

 From Command prompt, please enter "java -version" which will display the Java version installed in your local machine.